21 Common Retirement Challenges You Need to Prepare For

 Retire Smart, Not Surprised

 Retirement isn’t the finish line, it’s a new game with different rules.
 The problems hit fast when planning stops at the dream phase.
-Health, money, relationships, each one needs a strategy.
+Health, money, and lifestyle all bring unique retirement challenges that can derail even the best intentions if ignored.

 Make sure your retirement works as well as it sounds.